xavier-orcutt/chinle-primarycare-scheduler/tutorial/tutorial.md

 # Chinle Primary Care Scheduler
-**In this notebook, we'll walk through how to make the internal medicine schedule for August 2025.**
+**In this notebook, we'll demonstrate how to create an internal medicine schedule for August 2025.**

 ```python
 import sys